How to Buy Futures in the Crypto Space

 On the Digitex exchange, our contracts will be cash-settled, in that they will not be settled in units of the underlying financial instrument.
-However, your futures trading account will be denominated in DGTX, as this is the only currency traders can use on the exchange.
+However, your futures Betfair Trading account will be denominated in DGTX, as this is the only currency Betfair Traders can use on the exchange.

 Going Long or Short

-Entering the futures trading market involves a fair bit of risk since, unlike traditional stocks and bonds, you’re having to make an educated guess as to whether the price will go up or down and take your short or long position.
+Entering the futures Betfair Trading market involves a fair bit of risk since, unlike traditional stocks and bonds, you’re having to make an educated guess as to whether the price will go up or down and take your short or long position.

 Going short means that you believe the price of the asset, say Bitcoin, will go down by the specified date on the contract.
 Going long means that you believe it will go up.
 If you make the right call, you profit.

 If the volatile markets don’t go your way, you lose; and may even end up having your position liquidated by the exchange.
-You should always put in some research and try learning from existing futures traders about how to buy futures before you start.
+You should always put in some research and try learning from existing futures Betfair Traders about how to buy futures before you start.

 In the cryptocurrency space, in the current futures market, your options are still limited to fee-charging exchanges.
 There are more players entering the scene and even Binance will begin rolling out the testing of their derivatives product this month, but they all follow this same model.

-Each exchange varies when it comes to the contracts you can buy and the futures trading market types available.
+Each exchange varies when it comes to the contracts you can buy and the futures Betfair Trading market types available.
 So, you’ll probably need to try out a couple to see which one suits you best until our exchange goes live and obliterates the competition!

 They all have their pros and cons and it comes down to personal taste.
 The UX on BitMEX is horrendous, for example.
 The exchange trades against its own customers, orchestrates flash crashes in the market, and is widely criticized for manipulating the market.

-If you want to get your feet wet, so to speak, before entering crypto derivatives, you could also try setting up a virtual trading account first with an online broker.
-This is an account that lets you practice your skills trading futures with fake money.
+If you want to get your feet wet, so to speak, before entering crypto derivatives, you could also try setting up a virtual Betfair Trading account first with an online broker.
+This is an account that lets you practice your skills Betfair Trading futures with fake money.
 So, you’re not actually winning or losing, but gaining knowledge to understand the futures market.

 You’ll already know by now that many people in the cryptocurrency space are vehemently against KYC.
 After all, it’s the very antithesis of Bitcoin, privacy, and peer-to-peer payments.
 It’s also expensive and regulators rarely have cryptocurrency companies’ interests at heart.
 However, as BitMEX is demonstrating right now (and many an exchange before it), if you want to do business in the cryptocurrency industry as an exchange, sooner or later, you’ll need to implement KYC.